-Security DNF upgrade is now possible for packages that change their architecture through the upgrade
+Security YUM upgrade is now possible for packages that change their architecture through the upgrade

-Patch for BZ#2108969 introduced with RHBA-2022:8295 caused a regression where DNF upgrade using security filters skipped packages that changed their architecture from or to
+Patch for BZ#2088149 introduced with RHBA-2022:7711 caused a regression where YUM upgrade using security filters skipped packages that changed their architecture from or to

 noarch through the upgrade.
 Consequently, the missing security upgrades for these packages could leave the system in a vulnerable state.

-With this update, the issue has been fixed, and security DNF upgrade no longer skips packages that change architecture from or to
+With this update, the issue has been fixed, and security YUM upgrade no longer skips packages that change architecture from or to

-With this update, the issue has been fixed, and the 3-letter Qt message QM files can now be packaged when building or rebuilding an RPM.
+With this update, the issue has been fixed, and you can now revert the YUM upgrade transaction for a package group or environment.

 wsmancli handles HTTP 401 Unauthorized statuses correctly